Kap's reps: 'Little to no response' on job hunt

 "...
 In 25 years, I have never seen anything like it."

-Kaepernick has not played in the NFL since 2016, when he began protesting police brutality and racial injustice by kneeling during the national anthem.
+Kaepernick, who turns 32 on Nov.
+3, has not played in the NFL since 2016, when he began protesting police brutality and racial injustice by kneeling during the national anthem.
+He opted out of his contract with the San Francisco 49ers in March 2017.

+Within the past two years, Kaepernick and safety Eric Reid filed grievances against the league through the National Football League Players Association, alleging collusion among league owners to deny them jobs.

+"There have been so many false narratives in the media regarding Colin, we believe it's important to set the record straight, again."
+Please read this!!
+Don't believe the lies being told about my brother .@Kaepernick7 pic.twitter.com/n7J384bT96— Eric Reid (@E_Reid35) October 10, 2019